 John Muir School is a public high school in San Diego.
-The principal of John Muir School is Nancy Johnson, who can be contacted at firstname.lastname@example.org.
-380 children attend John Muir School and are mostly Asian, Hispanic, and Filipino.
-19% of the John Muir School students have "limited English proficiency."
-68% of the 380 students here are paying reduced lunch prices.
-The ratio of students to teachers at John Muir School is 15:1.
+The principal of John Muir School is Laura Bellofato, who can be contacted at firstname.lastname@example.org.
+371 students go to John Muir School and are mostly Black, non-Hispanic; Multiracial; and Hispanic.
+18% of the John Muir School students have "limited English proficiency."
+57% of the 371 students here are paying reduced lunch prices.
+The student to teacher ratio at John Muir School is 15:1.
 Horizon Junior/Senior High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Drawing painting

 |Students eligible for free or reduced-price lunch program||57%||63%|